The War and Me – Oral History Project

 While face to face interviewing has been temporarily suspended due to Covid-19, Michael, our Oral History Project Coordinator, can conduct an oral history interview over the phone or online.

 If you or someone you know would like to share their story please call Michael on 075 8863 4847 or 028 9032 0392.
 Or you can email firstname.lastname@example.org for more information.

 Alternatively, if you would like to write your story down you can post it to us at:

 Northern Ireland War Memorial

 21 Talbot Street

-As an accredited museum, we welcome donations of photographs and objects relating to the Second World War in Northern Ireland.
-Please get in touch if you have something you’d like to gift to the museum.
+As an accredited museum, we welcome the donation of photographs, objects and written stories relating to the Second World War in Northern Ireland.
+Please get in touch if you have something you would like to donate to our growing collection.